VijayRod/demo/aks/servicemesh-istio/enable-istio-addon.md

 1. To automatically install a sidecar to new pods, annotate each required namespace using the required version obtained from [above](#know-the-version-of-the-enabled-add-on).
 For example, to annotate the "default" namespace, run `kubectl label namespace default istio.io/rev=asm-1-17`.

     a.
 To obtain a list of such annotated namespaces, run `kubectl get namespaces --show-labels | grep istio.io/rev=asm`, or run `kubectl get namespace -l istio.io/rev=asm-1-17` if you prefer.

+    b.
+For *manual* sidecar injection, refer to [https://learn.microsoft.com/en-us/azure/aks/istio-deploy-addon#enable-sidecar-injection](https://learn.microsoft.com/en-us/azure/aks/istio-deploy-addon#enable-sidecar-injection).

 2. To verify the injection of the sidecar, create a new pod in the labeled namespace and confirm it includes an `istio-proxy` container.
-For example:
+Examples below assume "default" namespace is annotated, else add `-n namespacename`.

     ```bash
     kubectl run hello --image=gcr.io/google-samples/hello-app:1.0